 NASA / JPL-Caltech / Malin Space Science Systems / UA / P. Stooke

-Opportunity route maps
+Opportunity route map, December 2017

 The orbital image of the western rim of Endeavour Crater [left] shows the path Opportunity took from Cape Tribulation to Perseverance Valley, which the robot is currently exploring.
 The map on the right shows the rover’s movements up to Nov.
 27, 2017.
 Phil Stooke, Associate Professor at the University of Western Ontario, Canada, and author of The International Atlas of Mars Exploration Volumes 1 and 2, (Cambridge University Press), meticulously documented this graphic with sol and site annotations.
 The base images were taken by the Context Camera [left] and the HiRISE camera [right] both onboard MRO.

 By mid-November, the rover’s power had improved a little more, up to 393 watt-hours; solar array dust factor improved to 0.619, under the same slightly hazy skies, with Tau recorded at 0.410.

 It was good enough that on Sol 4912 (November 17, 2017) Opportunity woke up via solar power for the first time this Martian winter.
 “That was pretty exciting,” said Stroupe.
 “That means our power is on the way up and soon we should be able to start relaxing the requirements for how much northerly tilt we need to have to get good power.”